 You need to get at least 32 questions right to pass the test.
 If you get more than 3 questions wrong, you’ll need to book another test.

 If you fail the test twice on the same day, you’ll need to wait 10 working days before you can sit the test again.
-This is to give you more time to learn the road rules, and to make sure other people also have a change to take their test.
+This is to give you more time to learn the road rules, and to make sure other people also have a chance to take their test.

 When you pass the test, you’ll be given a temporary learner licence, valid for 21 days, to use until your photo driver licence arrives.